cher-ami/router/README.md

 ];
 ```

-2. Children where defined in route who render `FooPage` component, so you can now create a new router instance in this component.
+2. Children were defined within the route that render `FooPage` component, so you can then create a new router instance in this component.

 **Only if it's a nested router, you must not pass `routes` Router props again**.
 The previous routes array, passed to the root component, will be used by `Router`.

 `Router` props `base` need to be the same than the path who contains children routes.
 In this case, `/foo` will be the new nested router base.
-The stack will then able to render `/foo/people` and `/foo/yolo`.
+The stack will then be able to render `/foo/people` and `/foo/yolo`.

 ```jsx
 import React from "react";